erwstout/react-card-flipper/README.md

 ## Props and Options

-The `ReactCardFlipper` component has 4 props it accepts that you can use to adjust how your card behaves.
+The `CardFlipper` component has 4 props it accepts that you can use to adjust how your card behaves.

 | Prop / Option |      Accepted Prop(s)       | Default | Description                                                                         |